Aswin527/Aswin527/README.md

 ### Hi there 👋
 # I am Aswin Ramesh
 ## Java Developer
-## A Tech enthusiast always do things that challenges my skills, updates my current knowledge, and sharpens my training.
+## A Tech enthusiast always try do things that challenges my skills, updates my current knowledge, and sharpens my training.
 Want to broaden my horizons and gain a different perspective so that it can look at the same thing from a variety of angles.

 <hr>